slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'To me success has meant just two things: a good life for my family, and the money to buy books and continue the education of this wandering man.' -- Louis L'amour*

-HOWEVER... [fear](#on-confidence-and-validation), not failure, is the biggest barrier to success.
+However [fear](#on-confidence-and-validation), not failure, is the biggest barrier to success.

 > *'Doubt kills more dreams than failure ever will.'*

 > *'Whether you think you can, or you think you can't, you're right.' -- Henry Ford*

-And success might have a price.
+<!--
 > *'The pain I feel now is the happiness I had before.
 That’s the deal.' -- C.S.
-Lewis*

-<!--
-silicon valley celebrate failure only after they achieve success
+Lewis* silicon valley celebrate failure only after they achieve success

 - Abilities are not prized by their virtue.